asyncapi/generator/docs/using-private-template.md

         }
       });
 ```
-Let's suppose the template name as @asyncapi/html-template is present in the private repository, In order to pull the template from the private repository, we need to pass the url and auth as a parameters.
+Let's assume you host `@asyncapi/html-template` in private package registry like Verdaccio.
+In order to pull this template you need to provide `registry.url` option that points to the registry URL and `registry.auth` as base64 encoded value that represents username and password.
+Instead of username and password you can also pass `registry.token`.